-Let's face it, some vegetarian food is deadly dull in taste, particularly if your tongue has been educated from babyhood on sweet stuff, or rich French cuisine, or a fat cheese burger.
+Let us face it, some vegetarian food is deadly dull in taste, particularly if your tongue has been educated from babyhood on sweet stuff, rich French-cuisine, or a fat cheese burger.
 A radish salad recipe is half the answer; it adds a bit of spice to your rabbit food.

-My favourite spicy addition is the red radish, partly because I just love red, ever since I saw Pretty Woman (Richard Gere and Julia Roberts, the Queen, could any film be otherwise?) and listened to Lady in Red, and partly because it's the red colour in food that gives protection to the prostate gland.
-Every man should guard his prostate gland from the big C, and that means tomatoes and red radish... the alternative is too ghastly to contemplate.
-Impotence.
+My favourite spicy addition is the red radish, partly because I just love red, ever since I saw Pretty Woman (Richard Gere and Julia Roberts, the Queen, could any film be otherwise?) and listened to Lady in Red.

-This is a big site by the way; to find out about slightly obscure things like tahini, or keeping bees, or lower back pain, use the search function in the navigation bar.
+This is a big site by the way; to find out about slightly obscure things like tahini, or keeping bees, or lower back pain, use that search function.

-Enough, enough, back to planting radishes.
+Shall we get back to planting radishes?
 Because they mature so quickly, in 3 to 4 weeks, I always grow them between rows of other veggies.
-Below you can see where She who must be Obeyed (have one of them in your home?) has planted two rows of cabbages.
-The so called brassicas take a long time to mature, so whilst she wasn't looking, I snuck in a row of radish nutrition.
+Below you can see where She who must be Obeyed (do you have one of them in your home?) has planted cabbages.

-Grumbles?
-Of course, but when her mouth's full of the
+Were there grumbles?
+Of course, but when her mouth is full of the

-nutritional value of radishes, those complaints I can vouch all cease.
-Plus, since I water and weed the radish, I'm saving her work and the cabbages get done too.
+nutritional value of radishes, those complaints I can vouch will all cease.
+Plus, since I water and weed the them, I am saving her work and the cabbages get done too.

-Another big advantage is that when she is watering and weeding the cabbages I don't have to fuss with growing radishes.
-I plant, she waters and weeds and the Good Lord gives the growth.
-Then we all tuck into the nutritional value of radishes!
+do not have to fuss with growing radishes.
+I plant, we both water and weed and the Good Lord gives the growth.
+Then we both tuck in to ravishingly good food.

 "Happiness consists in the full employment of our faculties in some pursuit."

 Radish seeds are big and robust and they germinate in just a few days with a minimum of fuss.
-Every seed will give you a radish.
+Every single one will give you a radish.
 No need to soak them or anything like that.